Skip to main content

 • Authentication providers: basic profile information from services such as Google or Apple when you choose those sign-in methods.

-• Customers and care-delivery partners: information provided by organizations, certified peers, or telehealth vendors in connection with services facilitated through the Service.
+• Customers and service-delivery partners: information provided by organizations, schools, recovery programs, certified peers, providers, or vendors in connection with services facilitated through the Service.

 3. How We Use Information